Neuro-Symbolic AI:

 The Tell

-Ask the vendor: "If two entities in your graph have conflicting attributes, how does the system determine which is correct?"
+Ask the vendor: "If retrieved information conflicts, how does the system decide which is correct?"

 Architecture Profile